 Now that you’ve got the nib installed, you need something to dip it in in order to write (hence the name “dip nib”).
 Usually ink is used for calligraphy, it comes premixed and works -in most cases- right out of the bottle.
 You can use dark India Ink or Sumi Ink.
-I’ve covered different ink varieties in this blog post.
+I’ll cover different inks and other color choices in a later blog post.

 In the beginning, you’ll probably want to use a guide sheet to keep your writing in straight lines.
-Guide sheets are available in a variety of flavors, you can download this one I’ve prepared for you, with slanted lines or without:
+Guide sheets are available in a variety of flavors, you can download this guide sheet I’ve prepared for you:

 Lastly, you’ll need a bowl of water, a clean, soft piece of cloth and some rubbing alcohol or soap to clean your new nib before first usage.

 If you’ve got a big art supply store round the corner, lucky you, you can look at everything in person.
 But, with calligraphy tools, ordering online is not a problem at all.
 There are several art suppliers who have an excellent selection of tools and paper available.

 All nibs have a chemical residue on them when they come from manufacturing to keep them from rusting.
 If you leave that layer on, the nib may act funky and cause problems when writing.
 Removal is easy: Dip the nib into alcohol or scrub it with soap and rub it with a cloth to remove the oily residue.
 You can also hold it over a flame briefly, but be careful.